Thank you for your interest in the Shandaken: Storm King residency program. Please review the following carefully before you apply.

 Who can attend?

 Shandaken: Storm King residencies are designed to honor experimentation and process as ends in and of themselves.
-So don't be afraid to tell us about a goal whose outcome you're unsure of.
-If you are a sculptor who's always wanted to try painting, or a curator who's always wanted to make art: don't be afraid to say so.
-Remember also that the experience of place—the Storm King collection, the rich history of the Hudson Highlands region—is a part of the experience of the program.
+Don't be afraid to write about a goal whose outcome you're unsure of.
+If you're a sculptor who has always wanted to try painting, or a curator who has always wanted to make art, don't be afraid to say so!
+Remember also that the experience of this place—the dynamic and unique nature of Storm King and the rich history of the Hudson Highlands region—is a part of the experience of this program.

-Applications will be juried by a panel of art professionals.
-Successful applicants will be notified in mid-April.
-We will do our best to offer time slots to successful applicants based on their preferences, but dates offered for residencies are nonnegotiable.
+Applications are juried by a panel of art professionals.
+Successful applicants will be notified in May.
+Best efforts are made to offer time slots to successful applicants with their preferences in mind, but dates offered for residencies are nonnegotiable.
 Thanks for taking the time to apply.
-If you have any quick, specific questions about the application, please contact email@example.com, but only if you really, truly, absolutely can't puzzle it out yourself.
+If you have any specific questions about the application after reviewing our FAQ, please contact email@example.com.
 We're looking forward to learning more about your work.